NOTE: In-person for the FULLY VACCINATED! Otherwise, live on Zoom

 Do you want to write for children and/or teens?

 Maybe you have an idea you’d like to develop.
-Perhaps you’ve even written part of a story or a book—but you aren’t sure what to do next.
+Perhaps you’ve even written part of a story, picture book or chapter book—but you aren’t sure what to do next.

 Writing for young readers offers special rewards.
 An author’s words can bring joy and comfort, teach and inform, and inspire children’s creativity, curiosity, and imagination.